buildtide/ShallowNeuralNetwork/README.md

-##Installation:

-To use the project:
+##To use the project:
 *  Download the project folder.
 *  Run 'sudo npm install -g" in your terminal.
 *  Copy the folder to the node_modules folder in your project directory.

 ##Testing:
-* For testing Mocha has been used along with Sinon for unit tests.
-On older computers run the command 'mocha --timeout 30000', the 300000 ms timeout is to give time for tests to complete as they might not process quickly on older computers.
-If need be more than 300000 ms should be used to run the tests depending on the processing power of the computer.
+* For unit testing Mocha has been used along with Sinon.
+* On older computers run the command 'mocha --timeout 30000', the 300000 ms timeout is to give enough time for tests to complete as they might not process before timeout on older computers.
+* If need be more than 300000 ms should be used to run the tests depending on the processing power of the computer.

 ##Documentation
-*  The documentation is available in the 'out' folder in this project.
-Open the index.html file under 'out' folder in Crhome or Firefox.
+*  The documentation is available in the 'out' folder of the project directory.
+Open the 'index.html' file under the 'out' folder with Crhome or Firefox.
-*  To regenerate the documentation run 'yuidoc .' in this project.
+*  To generate the documentation run 'yuidoc .' in the main directory of this project.

 ###Sample usage: